- Africans often propose that European-based countries’ wealth is based upon either African slavery or the theft of African resources.

-However, the fact that both of these statements are true does not contradict the fact that neither the hypothesis that European wealth is primarily based upon the theft of resources or on African slaves.
+However, both of these statements are true does not contradict the fact that neither the hypothesis that European wealth is primarily based upon the theft of resources or on African slaves.
 Economies are multifaceted entities with many moving parts.
-There are sufficient data points in terms of the countries that participated in colonialization, and that used slaves to be able to disprove these hypotheses.
+There are sufficient data points in terms of the countries that participated in colonialization and used slaves to disprove these hypotheses.
 Not only is there no evidence for them, but the evidence also works in the opposite direction.
-Both of these hypotheses seem to be proposed by those looking for excuses to explain the differences in development between Africa and non-African countries.
+These hypotheses seem to be proposed by those looking for excuses to explain the differences in development between Africa and non-African countries.

 This topic is also covered well in the following video.